Former Bachelor star Colton Underwood may get a reality show after coming out as gay: The backlash, explained

 Who's Colton Underwood?

 His dating life brought him much more fame than his sports career.
-Even before The Bachelor, Underwood dated Olympic gold-medal-winning gymnast Aly Raisman.
+Even before The Bachelor, Underwood dated gymnast Aly Raisman, an Olympics gold medalist.
 That relationship made headlines too, and the couple even attended the Golden Globe Awards together in 2017.
 They broke up later that year.

 His Bachelor life